nim65s/mihini-repo/doc/md/agent/ConfigStore.md

 c.mediation.activate = false
 ~~~

-#### From the asset application:
+#### From an Asset Application

-See DeviceTree library API.
+See `DeviceTree` library API.
 A couple of function for setting and reading
-variables are provided.\
+variables are provided.
 Generated doc is available here:
 [http://docs.anyware/platform/embedded/](http://docs.anyware/platform/embedded/)

 Most likely, user will need the following command: